Service Bus for Windows Server Overview

 Applies To: Service Bus for Windows Server 1.0

-The Service Bus for Windows Server is a set of installable components that provides the messaging capabilities of the Windows Azure Service Bus on Windows Server.
+The Service Bus for Windows Server is a set of installable components that provides the messaging capabilities of the Microsoft Azure Service Bus on Windows Server.
 The Service Bus for Windows Server enables you to build, test, and run loosely-coupled, message-driven applications in self-managed environments and on developer computers.

-The purpose of the Service Bus for Windows Server is to provide similar capabilities across Windows Azure and Windows Server, and to enable flexibility in developing and deploying applications.
+The purpose of the Service Bus for Windows Server is to provide similar capabilities across Microsoft Azure and Windows Server, and to enable flexibility in developing and deploying applications.
 It is built on the same architecture as the Service Bus cloud service and provides scale and resiliency capabilities.
 The programming model, Visual Studio support, and APIs exposed for developing applications are symmetric to that for the cloud service making it easier to develop applications for either, and switch between the two.
 Going forward, the experience for managing entities on the Azure Management Portal will be consistent across the on-premises and cloud versions.

 Develop on-premises, deploy in the cloud.
 This common scenario helps cloud application developers to develop and test applications on-premises in a development environment that can be installed on a desktop or laptop.
 To support cloud developers, the Service Bus for Windows Server can be installed on a client operating system (Windows 7 or 8, 64-bit) and use SQL Express editions (SQL Express 2008 R2 SP1 or higher).
 In addition, the Service Bus for Windows Server can be configured to use local accounts (rather than domain accounts) for development on a computer that is not domain joined, or is offline.

 Flexible Deployment.
 Software vendors who offer their solutions to a wide range of customers want to be able to deploy their solution either as a cloud application, or distributed to their customers for deployment on-premises.
 Similarly, enterprises want the choice of where to deploy the application.
-To support this scenario, the Service Bus for Windows Server offers symmetry with the Windows Azure Service Bus (the Microsoft PaaS offering), as well as support for IaaS.
+To support this scenario, the Service Bus for Windows Server offers symmetry with the Microsoft Azure Service Bus (the Microsoft PaaS offering), as well as support for IaaS.
 Symmetry starts with the supported feature set (brokered messaging only for this release), the same SDK, and support for a configurable connection string that enables customers to change their deployment option without rebuilding the solution.

 On-premises publish-subscribe.
 For enterprises developing services and applications, the Service Bus for Windows Server offers a Messaging Oriented Middleware (MOM) layer, with a rich publish-subscribe feature set.
 To support this scenario, the Service Bus for Windows Server offers features such as high availability, scalability, Windows token-based authentication (support for Active Directory), and more.

-The Service Bus for Windows Server supports the same brokered messaging feature set as the Windows Azure Service Bus.
+The Service Bus for Windows Server supports the same brokered messaging feature set as the Microsoft Azure Service Bus.
 Service Bus queues offer reliable message storage and retrieval with a choice of protocols and APIs.

 Service Bus queues provide load leveling by allowing the message receiver to process messages at its own pace.
 In addition, Service Bus queues provide load balancing by having multiple competing receivers that accept messages from the same queue.
 For more information about Service Bus queues, see How to Use Service Bus Queues.